-(c) If upon the examination it appears that the allegations of the petition are not true, the person's necessary expenses shall be charged against the petitioner or allowed out of the estate, in the discretion of the court.
+(c) If upon the examination it appears that the allegations of the petition are not true, the person's necessary expenses, including a reasonable attorney's fee, shall be charged against the petitioner or allowed out of the estate, in the discretion of the court.

 Comment.
 Subdivisions (a) and (b) of Section 8871 restate the second, third, and fourth sentences of former Probate Code Section 614.
 Subdivision (c) supersedes the third sentence of former Probate Code Section 613.
 The court order of disclosure is enforceable in the same manner as other court orders.
-See, e.g. Code Civ.
-Proc. § 209 (contempt); see also Section 7200 (general rules of practice govern).
+See, e.g., Code Civ.
+Proc. § 1209 (contempt); see also Estate and Trust Code Section 7200 (general rules of practice govern).